Cultural competence in healthcare: Leadership and workforce

 In response to a rapid growth of the population of minority groups in the United States, healthcare organizations have responded by providing new services and undergoing health reforms in terms of diversity in leadership and workforce.
-Despite improvements and progress seen in some areas, minorities are still underrepresented within both healthcare leadership and workforce.
+One initiative involved the development of the 2007 Community Mental Health Services Improvement Act, which proposed a $10 million budget to help states implement racial diversity programs in the mental health field.
+Despite improvements and progress seen in some areas, minorities remain underrepresented within many healthcare leadership sectors.
+In fact, a 2006 survey of the health industry found that 90% of minority participants agreed that there was a general lack of commitment to diversity measures among workforce management.

 Clinical practice

-To provide culturally sensitive patient-centered care, physicians should treat each patient as an individual, recognizing and respecting his or her beliefs, values and care seeking behaviors.
+Providing culturally sensitive patient-centered care requires physicians to respect patient beliefs, values, and healthcare seeking behaviors.
 However, many physicians lack the awareness of or training in cultural competence.
-With the constantly changing demographics, their patients are increasingly getting diverse as well.
-It is utterly important to educate physicians to be culturally competent so that they can effectively treat patients of different cultural and ethnic backgrounds.
+With increases in minority populations in the United States, cultural competence trainings teach clinicians to effectively treat patients of different cultural and ethnic backgrounds.

-Ignorance of these cultural differences could manifest in discomfort for the patient, subpar healthcare, incorrect diagnosis, and even racism, all which lower patients’ access to quality healthcare.
-Studies stress culturally sensitive training and education programs in healthcare settings that will impart to physicians how culture can affect healthcare treatment.
-Additionally, when interacting with patients of different cultures, specifically East Asian culture, it is important to “bridge the health care system with more traditional Eastern medical care… entail[ing] education for health professionals as part of a broader curriculum on providing culturally competent care.”
-Within western healthcare, there are also large amounts of inaccuracies and misperceptions of health risks for different minority groups, which could be addressed through further linguistically and culturally appropriate health education.
+Limited awareness of cultural differences could manifest in patient discomfort, misdiagnoses, and disparities in access to quality healthcare.
+Recent studies emphasize the importance of culturally sensitive training and education programs in healthcare settings to help physicians understand how culture affects healthcare treatment.
+Incorporating knowledge of diverse medical traditions and beliefs can improve patient outcomes.
+For instance, patients from East Asian backgrounds may benefit from discussing traditional Eastern medical practices and traditions, such as rubbing a coin along the skin to remove toxic substances.
+By being open-minded and culturally aware, Western healthcare professionals can better address patient concerns and improve health outcomes.
+Linguistically and culturally appropriate health education programs can also help reduce inaccuracies and misperceptions regarding health risks for different minority groups.

 Implicit bias aimed towards certain races or ethnicities is frequent in the healthcare field, specifically in the United States, commonly with Black Americans, Hispanic Americans, and American Indians.
-Subconscious discrimination occurs regardless of the advancement of disease prevention in the United States, as shown by the significantly high mortality rates of the groups mentioned earlier in the paragraph.
+Subconscious discrimination occurs regardless of the advancement of disease prevention, as shown by the significantly high mortality rates of the groups mentioned previously.
 This discrimination is shaped by attitudes of healthcare professionals, who often differ in effort and type of treatment based on the race and physical appearance of a patient.
-Carrying over to the diagnosis and treatment of minority patients, the disparities in quality of healthcare increase the likelihood of developing diseases such as asthma, HIV/AIDs and other life-threatening diseases.
+Carrying over to the diagnosis and treatment of minority patients, the disparities in quality of healthcare increase the likelihood of developing asthma, HIV/AIDs and other life-threatening diseases.
 For example, a study that focused on the treatment and diagnosis differences between black women and white women in regards to breast cancer indicated this discrimination against minorities and its effects.
 Furthermore, the study indicated that "white women are more likely to be diagnosed with breast cancer, [and] Black women are more likely to die from it."